Zkred/zkred-agentid-hedera-plugin/README.md

 ### Changelog

+#### Version 2.0.1

+- **Changed**: Updated the contract address to the latest deployed version for improved stability and compatibility.

 #### Version 2.0.0

 - **BREAKING**: Updated `create_identity` tool to return `agentId` as string instead of BigInt for better serialization